 Ensure every child has access to rescue medication at school through a school-district consulting physician and standing orders for albuterol: With the right tools, a school nurse can quickly assess a student that is having difficulty breathing and provide relief, even when medication prescribed by the student’s health provider is not available at school.

-Build school support for students with asthma: We provide asthma education tools for children and families, and build awareness among coaches, teachers, and administrators.
+Build education and awareness to support students with asthma: We provide asthma education tools for children and families, professional development for health staff, and build awareness among coaches, teachers, and administrators for asthma-friendly environments.

 Improve asthma management by linking children and families with community services: We identify where resources are needed most and build links to services that support comprehensive management.